Babylon (village), New York: History

-Revolutionary War through the War of 1812

 Babylon had already been settled, as Huntington South, prior to hostilities with the British in the Revolutionary War.
 The First Presbyterian Church of Islip and Huntington South, as it was then known, was established in 1730.
 Though the church would later be split into two separate Huntington South and Islip churches in 1857 (the former to be renamed the First Presbyterian Church of Babylon after 1872).
 However, long before this split, the First Presbyterian Church held services in the original wooden church until 1778 when British soldiers tore down the structure.
 The wood from the first church was taken west to Hempstead to construct a barracks for British troops.
 This event was more recent history when, on the eve of the War of 1812, Joshua Hartt gave an impassioned sermon encouraging the young men to defend the United States and prepare for a "righteous war."

 Babylon supplied several heroes of the Revolutionary war and War of 1812, some of whom, like continental soldier David Smith who served under George Washington, are buried in the old Babylon Cemetery.
 Perhaps most prominent was Joel Cook, a veteran of both wars.
 Citizens of Babylon first honored Captain Joel Cook with a monument unveiled in 1908.
 Captain Cook served throughout the duration of the Revolutionary War and commanded a Company in the War of 1812.
-Other prominent veterans of the War of 1812 include members of the Sammis and Cooper families.
-Both of these families are remembered by street names in the Village today.

 In July 1814, survivors of the Battle of Valparaiso were led by Captain David Porter through the Fire Island Inlet (which would have been a very difficult task using simply oars) and up to Babylon via Sumpawams Creek.
 Villagers were shocked to see armed sailors heading into town, and it took time to convince some of the more prominent citizens that Captain Porter was not a British agent.
 To convince Stephen B. Nichols, Captain Porter even offered him his cutlass and proposed to surrender to him if Nichols truly felt he was the enemy.
-Once thoroughly convinced of his commission as a US naval officer, villagers provided Captain Porter and his men with a carriage and horses to take them to the Brooklyn Naval Yard.
-It was there that Captain Porter first shared the news of the fight at Valparaiso, over four months after the engagement.